 - Add flour gradually while blending.
 Once flour has been incorporated, add the milk and combine until mixture reaches a smooth texture.

 - Pour half of the cake mixture into baking dish.
-Top with half of the diced apple, cinnamon sugar, brown sugar and sumac.
+Top with half of the diced apple, cinnamon sugar, remaining 3rd of a cup of brown sugar and sumac.

 - Cover with remaining cake mixture and top again with remaining apple, cinnamon sugar, brown sugar and sumac.